-Due to past disruptions and privacy concerns, we ask that visitors refrain from photography during service and ask permission before taking photographs of individuals.
-Temple members may photograph their own family members during special ceremonies, and the temple may assign people from time to time to take photos for our monthly bulletin and website.
+Due to past disruptions and privacy concerns, we ask that visitors refrain from photography during service and ask permission before taking photographs of individuals, especially of children.
+Temple members may photograph their own family members during special ceremonies, and occasionally temple leaders may take photos for our publications.

 Is food or drink allowed?